caltechlibrary/baler/README.md

 The default triggers in the sample workflow are:

 * push requests that involve `.md` files
-* a scheduled run once a week
+* weekly scheduled runs
 * manual dispatch execution of the workflow

 Triggering the workflow on pushes is typically the expected behavior: when you save a change to a file, you would like to be notified if there is a broken link.
 Triggering on pushes also supports users who edit files on GitHub and use pull requests to add their changes, because it ensures the workflow is only executed once and not twice (which would happen if it also used `pull_request` as a trigger).
 When triggered this way, Baler only tests links in `.md` files that actually changed in the push compared to the versions of those files in the destination branch.

 Triggering on pushes does have a downside: if you make several edits in a row, the workflow will run on each push (or each file save, if editing on GitHub).
 If there is a bad link in the file, it could lead to multiple identical issues being filed – except that it won't, because Baler is smart enough to check if a past issue already reported the same URLs.
-So while each push will trigger a workflow run, no new issues will be opened if nothing has changed in terms of bad links.
+So although each push will trigger a workflow run, no new issues will be opened if nothing has changed in terms of bad links.

 A once-a-week cron/scheduled excution is an important way to find links that worked in the past but stopped working due to link rot or other problems.
 If the Markdown files in your repository are not edited for an extended period of time, no pushes will occur to cause Baler to run; thus, it makes sense to run it periodically irrespective of editing activity to make sure that links in Markdown files are still valid.
 When invoked by cron, the workflow tests all `.md` files matched by the pattern defined by `files`, regardless of whether the files were modified in the most recent commit.